Using the Synchronization Client

 You might have some local files or directories that you do not want to backup and store on the server.
 To identify and exclude these files or directories, you can use the Ignored Files Editor (General tab.)

-ignore patterns.
-These patterns are contained in a system file (typically
+These patterns are contained in a system file.

-cannot modify these pre-populated patterns directly from the editor.
-However,
+You cannot modify these pre-populated patterns directly from the editor.

 ?) to identify a single character.